Diabetes Monitoring Devices Market

 North America

-North America leads the global diabetes monitoring devices market with a strong 38% share.
+North America leads the diabetes monitoring devices market with a strong 38% share.
 The region benefits from advanced healthcare systems, high rates of diabetes awareness, and broad access to insurance coverage for glucose monitoring technologies.
 The U.S. plays a central role, especially in the adoption of continuous glucose monitoring (CGM) systems.

 Europe